-Course Code MAEC201DST Course Title Labour Economics Semester II Scheme of Instruction: Scheme of Examina tions: Total Duration : 60 Hrs Maximum Score : 100 Periods / Week : 4 Internal Evaluation : 30 Credits : 4 End Semester : 70 Instruction Mode : Lecture Exam Duration : 3 Hrs
+Course Code Course Title Semester MAEC201DST Labour Economics II

+Scheme of Instruction: Scheme of Examinations:

+Total Duration: 60 Hrs Maximum Score: 100

+Periods / Week: 4 Internal Evaluation: 30

+Credits: 4 End Semester: 70

+Instruction Mode: Lecture Exam Duration: 3Hrs

 Course Objectives: In a globalised economy, the issues of labour market such as wage determination, employment policies, trade unions and collective bargaining has become very important and constantly changing especially for developing countries.
-In case of India it becomes more critical and important as still bulk of labour force is in unorganised sector, the issues of employment as well as livelihood and social security for the millions is important as economic growth of the country.
+In the case of India it becomes more critical and important as still bulk of labour force is in the unorganised sector, the issues of employment as well as livelihood and social security for the millions is important as economic growth of the country.
 This paper offers understanding of theoretical as well as empirical issues related to the labour market with special reference to India.

-Course Outcomes: Upon successful completion of this course students would be able to

-- Understand the Concepts, issues and challenges of labour and labour markets. - Have exposure to Indian labour Data and its critical analysis - Understand and analyse different policy initiatives taken by the government and other institutions - Understand how decisions and actions affect the economy locally, nationally and internationally.
+- Upon successful completion of this course students would be able to - Understand the Concepts, issues and challenges of labour and labour markets. - Have exposure to Indian labour Data and its critical analysis - Understand and analyse different policy initiatives taken by the government and other institutions - Understand how decisions and actions affect the economy locally, nationally and internationally.

 Unit Course Content Instruction Hours I Labour Market: Nature and characteristics of labour market in; Demand for labour in relation to size and pattern of investment; Supply of labour in relation to growth of labour force.
-Theories of wage determination; Concept of minimum wage, Inflation-wage relationship at micro and macro levels, National wage policy; 15 п Employment: Employment and development relationship - Poverty and unemployment in developing countries; Unemployment - Concept, Types, and Measurement; Impact of rationalization, technological change and modernization on employment, Analysis of educated unemployment. ш Industrial Relations: Labour movement -internal and external;labourunions,Causes of industrial disputes and their settlement and prevention mechanism; Labour legislation in India; Indian labour laws and practices in relation to international labour standards.
+Theories of wage determination; Concept of minimum wage, Inflationwage relationship at micro and macro levels, National wage policy; 15 II Employment: Employment and development relationship - Poverty and unemployment in developing countries; Unemployment - Concept, Types, and Measurement; Impact of rationalization, technological change and modernization on employment, Analysis of educated unemployment.
+15 III Industrial Relations: Labour movement -internal and external; labour unions, Causes of industrial disputes and their settlement and prevention mechanism; Labour legislation in India; Indian labour laws and practices in relation to international labour standards.
 15 IV State and Labour: State and social security of labour - Concept of social security and its evolution; Social assistance and social insurance; Special problems of labour: Child labour, female labour, Discrimination and gender bias in treatment of labour; ; Labour market reforms - Exit policy, need for safety nets.
-15 Examin ation and Evaluation Pattern: As per University Norms Text Bo oks and References: 01 Chenery, Hollis Burnley, and T. N. Srinivasan (1988).Handbook of Developmer Elsevier,.
-02 Datt, Gaurav.(1996), Bargaining power, wages and employment: an analysis of agric markets in India.
-Sage Publications.
-03 Hajela, Prayag Das.
-(1998), Labour Restructuring in India: A Critique of the New Econ Commonwealth Publishers.
+15 nination and Evaluation Pattern: As per University Norms Text 1 Books and References: 01 Chenery, Hollis Burnley, and T. N. Srinivasan (1988).
+Handbook of Developmen Elsevier,.
+02 Datt, Gaurav.(1996), Bargaining power, wages and employment: an analysis of labour markets in India.
+Sage Publications. f agricultural 03 Hajela, Prayag Das.
+(1998), Labour Restructuring in India: A Critique of the Ne Policies.
+Commonwealth Publishers. ew Economic

 04 Jhabvala, Renana, and R. K. A. Subramanya.
-(2000), The Unorganised Sector: Work Security and Social Protection.
+(2000), The Unorganised Sector: Work Security 04 and Social Protection.
 Sage Publications.
-05 Kaufman, Bruce E., and Julie L. Hotchkiss.
-(2006), The Economics of Labour Markets.
-Thomson/South Western.
-06 Papola, T. S., P. P. Ghosh, and Alakh N. Sharma.(1993),Labour, Employment, and Industrial Relations in India: Presidential Addresses at ISLE Annual Conferences.
+05 Kaufman, Bruce E., and Julie L. Hotchkiss.(2006), The Economics of Labour Markets.
+03 Thomson/South Western.
+Papola, T. S., P. P. Ghosh, and Alakh N. Sharma.(1993), Labour, Employment, and Industrial 06 Relations in India: Presidential Addresses at ISLE Annual Conferences.
 Indian Society of Labour Economics.
-07 Ratnam, C. S. Venkata.(2001), Globalization and Labour-Management Relations: Change.
+07 Ratnam, C. S. Venkata.(2001), Globalization and Labour-Management Relations: Dynamics of Change.
 Sage Publications.
-Dynamics of